 It was sometime like Spring or Summer of maybe 2010 when I first decided I wanted to “become a runner.”
 I don’t remember exactly when, but I do remember my husband met a woman through work who exercised fanatically like I did.
 He thought we would get along well.
 Long story short, we ended up deciding we would “become” runners together and the rest is history.
 Both of us had ran in the past, but we had never committed to running or completed a race.
 Keep in mind, you don’t have to do either of those things, nor do you have to be a exercise fanatic.
 If you just want to become a sporadic runner, that’s great too.
 But we went all in.

-We got the shoes, we got the clothes, and we googled running related things incessantly.
+We got the shoes, we got the clothes, and we googled running-related things incessantly.
 We never missed a running date, we nursed some injuries and mistakenly pushed through others.
 There was also a lot of special running gear purchased (really expensive socks and such).
 Then we traveled hours upon hours to participate in around 15 different races.
-We did all the running related things.
-So, even though I still don’t consider myself an expert runner by any means, I’ve got some experience under my belt and I’d love to help get all you beginner runners off to a great start.
+We did all the running-related things.
+So, even though I still don’t consider myself an expert runner by any means, I’ve got some experience under my belt.
+I’m also a certified personal trainer and I’d love to help get all you beginner runners off to a great start.
 So here goes, happy running!

 BECOMING A RUNNER